Nervous System Reset

 Why stillness can feel like danger

 Your nervous system has one job: to keep you safe.
 When life asks you to stay alert for a long time, whether that is a demanding role, a childhood where you had to read the room, or years of being the one who holds everything, it adapts.
 It learns to stay switched on, scanning, ready.
+There is a word for that adaptation, hypervigilance, and it is not a character trait.
+It is training.

 The problem is that a system trained this way does not have a smooth off-switch.
 When you slow down, the alertness does not simply stop.
 It looks for a threat to explain itself, and if it cannot find one out there, it turns inward and finds you.